 Review summary: Fujifilm X-T20 vs Canon 6D

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T20 or the Canon 6D – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.